hhariri/hhariri.github.io/_posts/2017-05-28-raspberry-pi-starter-kit-and-kotlin-native.md

 <br/>

 The anode (positive longer leg) of the LED is connected to GPIO21.
 The cathode (negative shorter leg) is connected to GND (ground).
 The GPIO21 will send a voltage to the LED lighting it up.
-To avoid burning out the Raspberry Pi (as the LED will try and consume more power than we want to supply), The anode (positive longer leg) of the LED is connected to GPIO21.
-The cathode (negative shorter leg) is connected to GND (ground).
-The GPIO21 will send a voltage to the LED lighting it up.
 To avoid burning out the Raspberry Pi (as the LED will try and consume more power than we want to supply) we need to use a resistor.

 <br/>
 From the side, the setup looks like below